-Graduates of Transitional Housing: This preference is available for families [whose head and/or spouse/co-head][with adult member(s) who] are graduates of transitional housing programs within the last five years or current participants.
+Graduates of Transitional Housing: This preference is available for families (whose head and/or spouse/co head) with adult member(s) who are graduates of transitional housing programs within the last five years or current participants.
 The PHA will require a statement from the agency or institution providing the education or training.

-Residents who live or work in the jurisdiction: A preference for families who reside in the jurisdiction, proof would include a current lease, rent receipts, utility bills, etc. or those whose head and/or spouse/co-head works in the city of Fort Wayne or its jurisdiction at least 20 hours a week.
+Residents who Live or Work in the jurisdiction: A preference for families who reside the jurisdiction, proof would include a current lease, rent receipts, utility bills, etc. or those whose head and/or spouse/co-head works in the city of Fort Wayne or its jurisdiction at least 20 hours a week.
 Paystubs or other proof of employment is acceptable to prove this preference.

-Working families and those unable to work because of age or disability: A preference for "working" families, where the head, spouse, or sole member is currently employed.
+Working Families and those unable to work because of age or disability: A preference for "working" families, where the head, spouse, or sole member is currently employed.
 However, an applicant where the head and spouse or sole member is a person age 62 or older, or is a person with disabilities, must also be given the benefit of this preference.
-The PHA will require verification of employment from the employer or other third party provider.
-Verification of age or disability will be the same as required in 7-II.C. and 7-II.F.
+The PHA will require verification of age or disability will be same as required in 7-II.C and 7-II F.